Hamiltonian Cycles on Ammann-Beenker Tilings: Solutions to other non-trivial problems on AB

 \subsubsection{Application: the Potts model and Protein folding}

 The $q$-state Potts model, $q\in\mathbb{N}$, is a generalisation of the Ising model to spins $\sigma_i$ which can take one of $q$ values~\cite{wu1982potts}.
 It is defined by the Hamiltonian

-where the sum is over nearest neighbours and $\delta$ is the Kronecker delta~\cite{wu1982potts}.
-We can define the Potts model on the AB tiling by placing one spin on the centre of each face of the tiling, with the four nearest neighbours defined to be the spins situated on the faces reached by crossing one edge.
+where the sum is over nearest neighbors and $\delta$ is the Kronecker delta~\cite{wu1982potts}.
+We can define the Potts model on the AB tiling by placing one spin on the centre of each face of the tiling, with the four nearest neighbors defined to be the spins situated on the faces reached by crossing one edge.

 The Potts model has a broad range of applications in statistical physics and beyond.
 It shows first and second order phase transitions, and infinite order BKT transitions, under different conditions of $J$ and $q$.
 It is used to study the random cluster model~\cite{beffara2012self}, percolation problems~\cite{selke1983interfacial} and the Tutte and chromatic polynomials~\cite{sokal2005multivariate}.
 Its physical applications include quark confinement~\cite{alford2001solution}, interfaces, grain growth, and foams~\cite{selke1983interfacial}, and morphogenesis in biological systems~\cite{graner1992simulation}.
 While most extensively studied on periodic lattices, there is some work on the Potts model in Penrose tilings; this model appears to show the universal behaviour present in the periodic cases~\cite{wilson1988evidence, xiong1999real}.